 When do the stitches need removing?

 If your cat's skin incision was closed with sutures that were buried beneath the skin surface, they do not require removal.
-If your cat's incision has non-dissolving skin stitches, stainless steel sutures, or stent sutures, they should usually be removed seven to fourteen days after the operation; the actual time depends on the type of surgery performed.
-Your veterinarian will tell you when the sutures can be removed from your cat.
+If your cat's incision has non-dissolving skin stitches, staples, or stent sutures, they are usually removed 10-14 days after the operation; the actual time depends on the type of surgery performed.
+Your veterinarian will tell you when to return to the clinic to have the sutures removed from your cat.

 When can my cat resume normal activities?